riazarbi/serversetup/README.md

 9) The script will cd into the `remote_deployment_scripts` folder and list the folder contents.
 10) You'll have to enter `bash start.sh` to start the set up process.
 10) After checking that you actually want to do this and getting your sudo password, `start.sh` will non-interactively do what it needs to.
 When it's done it will give you a summary.

+### TO DO
+* Break out the large install script into smaller chained scripts
+* Create a 'select what to configure' dialog at top of start.sh
+* Limit SSH access to existing user only
+* Turn Tor hissen service into a stealth service
+* Add h2o.ai to the installed services
+* Add a 'create new users' dialog to create safe (non-sudo) users who will be the actual users of the web services.